Orientation (Agents of S.H.I.E.L.D.): Writing

-On how the episodes would tie into the Marvel Cinematic Universe, Whedon stated that “We try to a little bit follow in the wake of the films as they plot new territory in the MCU.
+On how the episodes would tie into the Marvel Cinematic Universe (MCU), Whedon stated that "We try to a little bit follow in the wake of the films as they plot new territory in the MCU.
 Last year that was magic, with Doctor Strange.
-We felt like Ghost Rider all of a sudden fit into our show in a way that we didn’t necessarily feel like he would have before, tonally.
+We felt like Ghost Rider all of a sudden fit into our show in a way that we didn't necessarily feel like he would have before, tonally.
 And this is us expanding out even further into the world of space which they very much are living in now in the features.
-It’s the great unknown, and we hadn’t explored it yet.”
-Whedon added that it’s more about a thematic tie-in at this point than one story leading to another, stating “We try to make it feel like that the whole thing is moving in this swelling direction.
-We’re not in space for no reason.
-We wouldn’t have gone there if they hadn’t.
+It's the great unknown, and we hadn't explored it yet."
+Whedon added that it's more about a thematic tie-in at this point than one story leading to another, stating "We try to make it feel like that the whole thing is moving in this swelling direction.
+We're not in space for no reason.
+We wouldn't have gone there if they hadn't.
 The overt ties were a necessity of starting out, but those have faded over time, basically because we have our own mythology."

-Discussing the state of the main characters in these episodes, actor Clark Gregg said, “They're suddenly thrown into this world that they don't know anything about, that seems kind of savage... they're suddenly in a world that they don't run and they don't have those kind of powers and have great limitations and they're separated to a certain extent, so finding a way to reestablish themselves as a team is a big, big part of the beginning.”
+Discussing the state of the main characters in these episodes, actor Clark Gregg said, "They're suddenly thrown into this world that they don't know anything about, that seems kind of savage... they're suddenly in a world that they don't run and they don't have those kind of powers and have great limitations and they're separated to a certain extent, so finding a way to reestablish themselves as a team is a big, big part of the beginning."

 Casting

-In October 2017, Marvel confirmed that principal cast members Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons and Henry Simmons as Alphonso "Mack" MacKenzie.
+In October 2017, Marvel confirmed that principal cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons and Henry Simmons as Alphonso "Mack" Mackenzie.
 They are joined by Natalia Cordova-Buckley as Elena "Yo-Yo" Rodriguez, who is promoted from her recurring role in the third and fourth seasons.

 Jeff Ward was cast in a recurring role in August 2017, and was revealed in October to be portraying Deke Shaw, alongside other newcomers Eve Harlow as Tess and Pruitt Taylor Vince as Grill.
 In November 2017, Marvel confirmed that Ward would appear in part one, alongside Joel Stoffer as Enoch, Jordan Preston as driver, Peter Hulne as Jerry, John Wusah as young soldier, Deniz Akdeniz as Virgil, Nathin Butler as Jones and Derek Mears as captain.
 In part two, the guest cast include Ward, Harlow, Vince, Mears, Dominic Rains as Kasius, Florence Faivre as Sinara, Paul Duna as Reese, Kaleti Williams as Zev, James Babson as Holt, Tunisha Hubbard as Ava, Wes Armstrong as Rick and Jay Hunter as watch commander.